Vyral/jon-carbutti-recruiting/_posts/2021-03-12-our-interview-with-nicholas-tarquino.md

 The one piece of advice I would give to anyone who’s looking to enter real estate is to **show up every day—show up for yourself, your company, and your team.** You can be the kind of agent you want to be.
 You get back out what you put into it.&nbsp;

-My next 12-month commitments are to help 20 families find their dream home, get a new car, and travel with family.
+My next 12-month commitments are to help 20 families find their dream homes, get a new car, and travel with family.
 I’m so excited for what’s ahead here at Carbutti & Co.\!&nbsp;

 *If you’d like to hear more from Nicholas or any of the fabulous agents that call Carbutti & Co. home, don’t hesitate to reach out to us by phone or email.
 We’d love the opportunity to tell you more about the benefits of having a real estate career guided and informed by an experienced team that cares.&nbsp;*